top of page

 PTAB’S DECADE OF SYSTEMIC IMBALANCE

-Since its creation in 2011, the PTAB has produced extraordinarily high invalidation rates—far beyond what Congress anticipated and wholly inconsistent with the presumption of validity codified in 35 U.S.C. § 282.
-Across multiple analyses, the PTAB’s final written decisions have invalidated a majority of challenged claims, often between two-thirds and more than four-fifths of the time.
+Since its creation in 2011, the PTAB has produced extraordinarily high invalidation rates.
+These rates are far beyond what Congress anticipated and are wholly inconsistent with the presumption of validity codified in 35 U.S.C. § 282.
+Across multiple analyses, the PTAB’s final written decisions have invalidated a majority of challenged claims.
+This often occurs between two-thirds and more than four-fifths of the time.
 These numbers are incompatible with a healthy patent system.

-The NPRM itself acknowledges the breadth of the problem: more than half of all IPR petitions are serial challenges; more than eighty percent of IPRs involve parallel district court litigation; repetitive challenges erode reliability even when patents are objectively strong; large technology firms file the majority of petitions; and startups, universities, and small businesses bear a disproportionate share of the harm.
+The NPRM itself acknowledges the breadth of the problem.
+More than half of all IPR petitions are serial challenges.
+More than eighty percent of IPRs involve parallel district court litigation.
+Repetitive challenges erode reliability even when patents are objectively strong.
+Large technology firms file the majority of petitions, while startups, universities, and small businesses bear a disproportionate share of the harm.
 These realities confirm what innovators have long understood: as implemented, IPR has functioned not as an efficient alternative to litigation but as a duplicative, serial gauntlet that shifts bargaining power toward well-resourced implementers.

-Worse still, China-based or Chinese Communist Party–aligned companies such as Huawei, ZTE, and ByteDance are among the most prolific petitioners at the PTAB, using IPR to invalidate U.S. patents in strategic technology areas.
+Worse still, China-based or Chinese Communist Party–aligned companies such as Huawei, ZTE, and ByteDance are among the most prolific petitioners at the PTAB.
+They use IPR to invalidate U.S. patents in strategic technology areas.
 This dynamic is a national-security failure that Congress never intended when it created the post-grant system.

 THE CONSTITUTIONAL FOUNDATIONS FOR STRONG PATENT RIGHTS SUPPORT THESE RULES